YuShiCheryl/TECHIN515_Magic-Wand/README.md

 | O | Reflect Shield | 25 |
 | V | Healing Spell | 25 |

-In addition, I invited 3 classmates to contribute their gesture data, which was merged into the training dataset.
+In addition, I invited a classmate to contribute their gesture data, which was merged into the training dataset.
 The final data structure was:

 ```
 data/